 Each hotel room comes with a flat-screen TV, robes, slippers, hair dryer, free wi-fi, complimentary breakfast, minibar and private balcony.
 You can also select a superior room or a suite.

-Special note: Yverdon-les-Bains sits on the edge of Lake Neuchatel in eastern Switzerland.
+Special note: Yverdon-les-Bains sits on the edge of Lake Neuchatel in western Switzerland.
 It is a lively, charming town known for its scenic views and thermal springs.

 Opening hours: Monday to Saturday from 8am to 9pm; Sunday from 8am to 7pm.

 Admission: 3-hour pass from CHF 19 per adult (pools only).
 4-hour pass for wellness area* and pools from CHF 30 per adult.
 Reduction for children under 15.
 Under 4 years free of charge.